websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-themes/developing-themelets.md

 # Developing Themelets

-Themelets are small, extendable, and reusable pieces of code containing CSS and JavaScript, that you can extend Themes with.
-They can be shared with other developers to provide common components for Themes.
+Themelets are small, extendable, and reusable CSS and JavaScript for extending Themes.
+You can share them with other developers to provide common components for Themes.

 Here, you'll learn how to develop a Themelet with the Liferay JS Themes Toolkit: